cosmology-tech/chain-registry/packages/client/README.md

 #### Accessing Chain Information

 After fetching the data, you can access detailed information about a specific chain using the `getChainInfo` method.
-This method returns a comprehensive object containing data about the requested chain, including its assets, IBC connections, and other metadata.
+This method returns a [`ChainInfo`](#chain-info) object, which contains data about the requested chain, including its assets, IBC connections, and other metadata.

 ```js
 const osmosisInfo = client.getChainInfo('osmosis');